yiichou/hugo-theme-vec/README.md

 ```
 [params]
   Keywords = "key, 关键字, キーワード"
-  Description = "There is some words to describe your site"
+  Description = "There are some words to describe your site"

   Avater = "//chou.oss-cn-hangzhou.aliyuncs.com/yii.im/avatar.jpg"
   SelfIntro = "Just a worm, seek for true, live in shadow, no more..."